Today I’m sharing this Printable Pre-Writing Notebook that I created and plan on using with my son.

 Since I don’t officially school him, my goal is to give him every opportunity to build his fine motor skills while making him feel apart of what we are doing.

-Building Fine Motor Skills
+Other Ways to Develop Fine Motor Skills

 I know there are so many ways to foster fine motor skills.
 The best way being, to do every day activities together like building blocks, or turning pages of a book.